 With the encouragement of the Office of Management and Budget (OMB), an experiment was undertaken for MEPS Panel 13 (first fielded in 2008) to evaluate whether and how differential payments to household respondents might affect survey participation, the level of effort required to obtain participation, and the quality of the data collected.
-Each sampled household in Panel 13 was randomly assigned to one of three different levels of payment-\$30, \$50, or \$70-with the experiment continuing through the panel's five rounds of data collection.
+Each sampled household in Panel 13 was randomly assigned to one of three different levels of payment--\$30, \$50, or \$70--with the experiment continuing through the panel's five rounds of data collection.
 Households receiving the \$30 payment represent the control group, since that amount had been offered to all households in the 2007 panel.
-To learn more about this experiment, refer to the Household Annual Contractor Methodology Report (located in the Household-Survey Basics section).
+To learn more about this experiment, go to the Respondent Payment Experiment - Results from Panel 13.
 Agency for Healthcare Research and Quality, Rockville, MD.

-The Other Medical event file contains one record for each type of medical item reported as being purchased or otherwise obtained by the household respondent during the specified reference period.
+The Other Medical event file contains one record for each type of medical item reported as being purchased or otherwise obtained by a household member during the specified reference period.
 It should be noted that reference periods for reporting expenditures vary by type of medical item obtained.
-Expenditure data for visual aids are collected during Rounds 3, 4, and 5 of Panel 12 and Rounds 1, 2, and 3 of Panel 13.
+Expenditure data for visual aids are collected during Rounds 3, 4, and 5 of Panel 13 and Rounds 1, 2, and 3 of Panel 14.
 Therefore, each round is a reference period for purchases of visual aids.
-Expenditure data for other medical items, which include ambulance services, orthopedic items, hearing devices, prostheses, bathroom aides, medical equipment, disposable supplies, and home alterations, are collected only in Rounds 5 (Panel 12) and 3 (Panel 13); for these items, the reference period is the entire year.
+Expenditure data for other medical items, which include ambulance services, orthopedic items, hearing devices, prostheses, bathroom aides, medical equipment, disposable supplies, and home alterations, are collected only in Rounds 5 (Panel 13) and 3 (Panel 14); for these items, the reference period is the entire year.
 A record can represent one or more purchases of an item or service during a reference period.
 For example, expenditures for glasses and contact lenses in Round 2, it is unknown if the person purchased one or more pair of glasses and/or contact lenses during that round.
-Similarly, if \$800 were spent for ambulance services (which has a reference period of a year), it is not known if the respondent used an ambulance once or more than once during the year.
+Similarly, if \$800 were spent for ambulance services (which has a reference period of a year), it is not known if the person used an ambulance once or more than once during the year.